 Goldstein, E.B. & Hale, R.G.
 (2026).
 Cognitive Psychology: Connecting Mind, Research, and Everyday Experience, 6th edition.
 Cengage Publishing.
 ISBN: 9798214143385

 Throughout the semester there will be a number of experiential learning activities and assignments that take place either in class or will be completed on your own outside of class.
 Instructions for these will be provided individually when appropriate during the semester.
 The purpose of these activities is to provide you the opportunity to experience for yourself some of the concepts we will be learning about related to cognitive psychology.
-There will be approximately seven of these experiences.
-They cannot be made up--unless it is a written assignment that takes place outside of class; in that case, they fall under the late writing assignment policy (see syllabus policy page).⚠️ AI may be allowed on certain activities or assignments.
+Experiences cannot be made up--unless it is a written assignment that takes place outside of class; in that case, they fall under the late writing assignment policy (see syllabus policy page).
+Therefore it is imperative that you are in attendance.⚠️ AI may be allowed on certain activities or assignments.
 This will be announced for each activity.
 If AI use was not expressly allowed in writing, AI use is prohibited.

 There will be three exams, one for each module.
 Exam content will come from lecture and from the textbook.
 Use the exam review on D2L to help you study.
 You will need to bring a green scantron and a pencil for each exam.
 Exams will be a combination of multiple choice and fill-in-the-blank.
 You are allowed to use a single 3” x 5” note card with notes per exam.
 No other resources are allowed during the exam.
 If you use a note card, you must turn in that note card.
 Failure to turn in the note card used during the exam will result in a zero on the exam.
 (If you do not use a note card, you do not have to turn one in.)
 You must make your own note card; copying a peer’s note card is not allowed.
 Exams cannot be made up.
 The final exam will replace a missed exam.